anavarre/drucker/README.md

 ```
 $ drucker --help
---version                          Returns the current drucker version.
+--version                         Returns the drucker version.

 --dev [sitename,...]
 Prepare site(s) for development work with no caching and helper modules enabled.
                                   WARNING: when running automated tests, 'twig_debug' should be set to FALSE.

 --prod [sitename,...]
 Opinionated setup with all known performance best practices enabled.

 --create [sitename,...] [git_tag] Creates arbitrary docroots, vHosts and corresponding databases.

 --import [sitename,...]
 Imports the database, files and codebase from the web container's import directory.

 --reinstall                       Deletes the existing drucker codebase and database and reinstalls from the latest dev tarball.

+--composer [sitename]             Installs Drupal from a composer.json file.

+--lightning [sitename,...]
+Creates arbitrary Lightning docroots, vHosts and corresponding databases.

 --delete [sitename,...]
 Deletes arbitrary docroots, vHosts and corresponding databases.

 --tests                           Runs the Ansible test suite.
 ```

 The `--import [sitename]` parameter is a special beast.
 Please [read more about it in the wiki](https://github.com/anavarre/drucker/wiki/Importing-an-existing-site-to-drucker).